HazGone09/MIMICIV_Dissertation/README.md

 The data used is MIMIC IV v3.1

 Project Aim: Identifying links between the administration of opiates within secondary care, and subsequent patient mental health deterioration.

+Initial code posted 4/3/26 includes cohort building and some graphical modelling to show initial observations.